open-ephys/onix-docs/source/Getting Started/index.rst

 Understanding the System
 --------------------------------
-- Read :ref:`'What is ONIX?' <what_is_onix>` for a high-level introduction to this hardware and how it differs from classic neuroscience acquisition systems.
+- Read :ref:`'What is ONIX?' <what_is_onix>` for a high-level introduction to this hardware and how it differs from other neuroscience acquisition systems.
 - Our :ref:`faq` contains answers to general questions about the system.
 - See the :ref:`hardware_guide` for a description of each ONIX hardware component and decide which you will need.